Tag: Jim Shannon

 The below Parliamentary question was asked by Jim Shannon on 2016-01-05.

-To ask the Secretary of State for Health, what steps his Department is taking to reduce fat levels in food to address levels of diabetes.
+To ask the Secretary of State for Health, what steps his Department is taking to ensure that antibiotics are prescribed in proportion to the severity of the illness.

 Jane Ellison